 Visit the World’s Best Place to View Tigers at the Best Time of Year to See Them

 Our most tiger-intensive itinerary!
 If your goal is to search for Bengal tigers with the very best odds of spotting them, this compact adventure is for you.
 Deep within the jungles of southeast Rajasthan, Ranthambore National Park is India’s premier tiger safari destination.
 Our trip is strategically timed for early summer, when visitors are fewer and tigers are less elusive.
 It’s warmer, yes.
 But that means tigers must head out of the dry underbrush to quench their thirst at least twice a day—and that is when we safari in search of them.
-With just four travelers per open vehicle, with a side seat for all, our presence is understated...and the views unimpeded!
+With just four travelers per open vehicle (two on our photo departures) and a side seat for all, our presence is understated...and the views unimpeded!
 Ranthambore is home to much more than its famous tigers, too: it’s a veritable Jungle Book of creatures, with chances to spy sloth bear, caracal, jackal, striped hyena, desert fox, mongoose and much more.

 Explore Ranthambore National Park at the optimal time of year for tiger sightings—as the weather warms, tigers are drawn into the open in search of water

-Look for other jungle wildlife, too: the park's dry deciduous habitat is home to sloth bear, leopard, sambar, chital, palm civet, langur monkeys, pythons and more
+Look for other jungle wildlife, too: the park's dry deciduous habitat is home to sloth bear, leopard, sambar, chital, langur monkeys, pythons and more

 Travel with top naturalist Expedition Leaders who are tiger experts, conservationists and all-around interpreters of this wildlife-rich ecosystem—you'll find no better guides!